drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 ## Processing

 Before any translation occurs, the tool tries to locate the `Resource_v1.xml` schema to cache properties for base definitions that all resources use.
-The tool checks whether the file exists in the input directory.
-If it is not there, the tool accesses the remote location for the file.
+The tool checks whether the file is in the input directory.
+If it is not there, the tool accesses the file in the remote location.

 After the tool caches the `Resource_v1.xml` definitions, it loops on all `.xml` files in the input directory.